 Total Uptime offers several answers to this difficult problem.
 With Total Uptime’s networking solutions, organizations are no longer locked into a single provider.
 And switching between data center and cloud resources is simplified.
 Our cloud DNS failover and load balancing solutions give our customers automatic traffic management — no matter where the IT resources reside.

 Our DNS failover solution monitors your servers while you sleep.
 There’s no need for your technicians to answer calls in the middle of the night to switch over DNS traffic because of a network failure.
 DNS failover does the work for you.
 The global load balancing platform from Total Uptime is all you need to ensure availability of all applications.
 It gives you complete control over network traffic on the Internet before it gets to the datacenter.
 In combination, these two services give customers advantages that you can’t get anywhere else.

 Total Uptime does this extremely well.
 We give companies complete control over how traffic is directed to these hybrid cloud environments.
-Today many organization have their IT resources spread out in many places.
+Today, many organizations have their IT resources spread out in many places.
 It is a decentralized approach to computing using local data centers, co-location providers, the cloud — even software as a service (SaaS).
 This distributed network can result in a disjointed and poorly managed infrastructure.
 Solutions from Total Uptime give back to customers the control that they were used to in the on-premise architectures of the past.
 Both internal and external users experience a far more reliable and consistent experience with Total Uptime.

 Clients of Total Uptime have been impressed with the simplicity of the Total Uptime user interface.
 The underlying technology may be complex, but the screens that control it do not have to be.
 Once the initial setup is made, the graphical user interface allows customers to easily make changes as needed.
 And the automatic failover and load balancing of Total Uptime solutions means that most of the work is being done for you.